 Note.
 You may use many conditions of the type "Condition" defined on different decision variables.
 Similarly, you may use an optional condition "ConditionAny" which instead of decision variables can use any formulas defined on any known objects.
 It is also possible to add custom actions using an optional action "ActionAny" - see "DecisionTemplates.xls" in the folder "openrules.config".

-When you have completed defining all decision and sub-decisions, you may define decision tables.
+When you have completed defining all decision and sub-decisions, you may define your decision logic in various decision tables.

 Defining Decision Tables